 Association of American Medical Colleges.

-Our research uses the model system Drosophila melanogaster and studies the process of sex determination.
-Much of our work has revolved around understanding the regulation of expression of the sex-determination master switch gene, Sex-lethal (Sxl), as its expression determines female identity while male development is the default.
+Our research uses the model system Drosophila melanogaster and studies the processes of chromatin modifications, gene expression and sex determination.
+Much of our work in the past revolved around understanding the regulation of expression of the sex-determination master switch gene, Sex-lethal (Sxl), as it is regulated by an exquisite dose sensitive mechanism.
+Its activation determines female identity while male development is the default, and the sensitive nature of its regulation can be leveraged through genetics to identify regulatory components.
 Over the years, we have contributed toward understanding how:

 • Regulated splicing of Sxl mRNA occurs.